swcarpentry-ja/carpentries-coc/topic_folders/mentoring/mentoring-groups-roles.md

 #### Time commitment

-~4 hours/month for 3-5 months (or longer if accepting new Mentees), this breaks down to about 2 hours prep, 1 hour meeting and 1 hour answering emails per month.
+~4 hours/month for 3-5 months (or longer if accepting new Mentees).
+This breaks down to about 2 hours prep, 1 hour meeting and 1 hour answering emails per month.
 Variable depending on meeting frequency and prep time.

 #### Requirements